Can You Channel Your Work Frustration into Creating Your Own Business?

 Here’s the good news

-If you’ve been successfully working in the corporate world for a decade or two, you absolutely do have something of value that people will want.
-If you’re feeling overwhelmed, it helps to focus on where you’ve developed your deepest expertise.
+If you’ve been successfully working in the corporate world for a decade or two, you do have something of value that people will want.
+If you’re feeling overwhelmed, it helps to focus on where you’ve developed your most in-depth expertise.

 - Selling what you can do.